 Senior Scholar Rania Antonopoulos is director of the Gender Equality and the Economy program at the Levy Institute.
-Currently on leave of absence, she has been serving since January 2015 as Alternate Minister of Labour, Government of Greece.
+Currently on leave of absence since January 2015, she first held a position as Alternate Minister of Labour, Government of Greece, and now serves as the Permanent Representative of Greece to the OECD in Paris.
 She specializes in macro-micro linkages of gender and economics, international competition, and globalization; job guarantee policies and their macroeconomic and employment impacts; social protection and poverty reduction; and the implications of paid and unpaid work on poverty indicators.
 Antonopoulos has served as the macroeconomic policy adviser for UN Women, expert adviser and consultant for the United Nations Development Programme (UNDP), and, since 2002, as a codirector of the GEM-IWG Knowledge Networking Program on Engendering Macroeconomics and International Economics.
 Her publications include:

 - Gender Perspectives and Gender Impacts of the Global Economic Crisis (editor; Routledge, 2013);

 - Unpaid Work and the Economy: Gender, Time Use and Poverty in Developing Countries (coeditor; Palgrave Macmillan, 2010);